 "You see," continued baron Hickey, "how similar the two lives are as they are described to us.
-The teachings of Gau-TAMA seem to be the most logical and consistent of any.
+The teachings of GAU-TAMA seem to be the most logical and consistent of any.
 There is the doctrine of the reincarnation of souls, passing from one body to another until the ultimate perfect and universal spirit, NIRVANA, is attained.
 It is a horrible idea to me that the Almighty arbitrarily decrees that some men shall be good and happy and others wicked and wretched.
-The doctrine of reincarnation is at least logical. buddhist says that everybody who suffers is responsible for his own misery through his sins in some previous state of existence.
+The doctrine of reincarnation is at least logical.
+The gyne," "Memoires d'un Gommeux," "Berbuddhist says that everybody who suffers nard de Ventadour," "La Theosophie," is responsible for his own misery through &c. his sins in some previous state of existence.
 The way to be happy in the next state is to be as good as possible in this.
-It is Darwin's idea of evolution, propounded 2,500 years before Darwin,"
+It is lication in Paris of Le Triboulet, an illus-Darwin's idea of evolution, propounded 2,500 years before Darwin."